Are Mean Comments Holding You Back?

 Constructive Feedback is valuable.
 It's a way for your audience to let you know how you could do better.
-Handle it professionally and thank them for their input (we'll look at some examples below).
+Handle it professionally and thank them for their input.

 People who are considering working with/buying from you will read your negative reviews.
 So if you reply in a professional way, it can actually gain you customers!

 Be honest, when you're on the fence about making a purchasing decision, you check the bad reviews, don't you?
 I know I do!

 Let's take AirBnB, for example.
 It's built on reviews.
 When I am 90% sure I want to book a room, I go straight to the negative comments so I can see what is the worst thing that could happen if I stay at this property.
 I read the nasty comment and the hosts response, and that makes up my mind.
 Usually, a negative review tells me that the problem they are highlighting isn't a problem for me, and the hosts response assures me I'll be looked after.

 Facing your negative comments and reviews, even if they are ridiculous, will help people to trust you and ultimately, to buy from you.

 Nasty comments on the other hand, are just disrespectful words that give zero feedback, this is just the classic keyboard warrior, looking for attention.

 So how do you tell the difference and know when you should reply?

 When You Should V When You Shouldn't Reply